Kristina01111000/Drws_site/README.md

 5/2
-Make rewrites for the homepage for the Four Element Self-Renewal System Add fourelementdoctor to the homepage of GH in a few places Add the social media links to the bottom of GH
+- Make rewrites for the homepage for the Four Element Self-Renewal System
+- Add fourelementdoctor to the homepage of GH in a few places
+- Add the social media links to the bottom of GH
-Add patreon link to the 30 day challenge
+- Add patreon link to the 30 day challenge
-Try cleaning the 30 day challenge up
+- Try cleaning the 30 day challenge up
-Send them to him when they are ready
+- Send them to him when they are ready
-Double check all of patreon links
+- Double check all of patreon links
-Add links to the patreon on the four element institute Get a different picture for the youtube channel profile picture send comments back on the emial he sent me for audio
+- Add links to the patreon on the four element institute
+- Get a different picture for the youtube channel profile picture
+- send comments back on the emial he sent me for audio

-Speaking to David the Publicist who looked at our GH site on his phone, he just got a play button for the video - no image of me.
+- Speaking to David the Publicist who looked at our GH site on his phone, he just got a play button for the video - no image of me.
-Also he believes that for cell phone version we should not have a carousel, but instead Actionable buttons/links to the carousel videos They might load the site to phones quicker too he suggests.
+- Also he believes that for cell phone version we should not have a carousel, but instead Actionable buttons/links to the carousel videos They might load the site to phones quicker too he suggests.
-Any thoughts?